rohshall/mailapage/README.md

 # mailapage

-Web application that helps users read a book by mailing them a page of a book a day. mailapage is written in noir - a Clojure web framework and Korma - Clojure SQL abstraction.
+A daemon written in Clojure that helps users read a book by mailing them a page of a book a day.

 ## Usage